Starlite-GRK/Forward-kinematics-RRR/README.md

 Manipulators are the kind of robots which have a fixed base and manipulate their environment.
 In simple words they can be undertood as a robot with a fixed base that can move the objects around it such as the industrial arms.

-This project has a RRR manipulator i.e. it has three recolute joints and 3 degrees of freedom.
+This project has a RRR manipulator i.e. it has three revolute joints and 3 degrees of freedom.

 In robot kinematics, forward kinematics refers to the computation of the pose (position and orientation) of the end-effector using the joint parameters (in this case the three joint angles) by the application of kinematic equations.